+A visit from a therapy dog is a mood booster.
 A therapy dog handler has the pleasure of seeing people smile when they meet their therapy dog and hearing comments like this on every visit to Doylestown Hospital: "Your dog was the highlight of my day."